kevinsawicki/ceo-sell/README.md

 # CEO Sell

-Prints out all transactions from the last two weeks where a CEO sold stock in their own company.
+Prints out all transactions from the last week where a Fortune 100 CEO sold stock in their own company.

 ## Setting up